What is biobanking, and how does it work? Learn more about what a biobank is and how its usage aids in valuable medical research.

 What Are the Purposes and Primary Functions of a Biobank?

-Biobanks play an important role in medical research, as they safely store samples.
-This prevents deterioration and inhibits accidental and intentional damage, as well as provides adequate conditions for long-term storage of different types of biospecimens.
+Biobanks play an important role in medical research by safely storing samples.
+This prevents deterioration and inhibits accidental and intentional damage, and provides adequate conditions for long-term storage of different types of biospecimens.
 Biobanks also carry out proper digital logging and organizing of specimens and de-identify them to ensure donor privacy and blind research.

 What are the Benefits of Biobanking?

 Biobanking can come with invaluable benefits.
-If a participant’s sample is found to have genetic indicators that could impact their health during research, they will be given genetic counseling and referred to specialists who can assist them.
+If a participant’s sample is found to contain genetic indicators that could affect their health during the research, they will receive genetic counseling and be referred to specialists who can assist them.
 Because biobanks contain such an abundant amount of biological material, they make researching the impact of factors such as genetics, the environment, and a person’s lifestyle on human health easier.

 What Types of Samples Are Stored in Biobanks?